Had an issue with

 What happens after you submit a complaint to Latitude Financial?

-After Latitude receives your complaint, it is logged in their system and assigned for investigation.
+After Latitude receives your complaint, it is logged in their system and assigned to staff for investigation.

 • Acknowledgement and tracking: Latitude provides a reference number so you can track and follow up on your complaint.